morettiamye/thirtydaysofjs/README.md

 # 30 Days of Javascript

-30 Days of Javascript course by Wes Bos.
+30 Days of Javascript course by Wes Bos, completed by me!

 ---